- You must meet the general admission requirements that pertain to all master’s degree candidates.

 - Your prior education must include the following prerequisites: (1) one year of Calculus (2 semesters or 3 quarters); (2) one semester/term of advanced math (Discrete Math is strongly preferred but Linear Algebra and Differential Equations will be accepted); (3) one semester/term of Java (C++ will be accepted but the student must be knowledgeable in Java); (4) one semester/term of Data Structures; and (5) one semester/term of Computer Organization (e.g., assembly language and machine organization).

 - If your prior education does not include the prerequisites listed above, you may still be admitted under provisional status, followed by full admission once you have completed the missing prerequisites.
 Missing prerequisites may be completed with Johns Hopkins Engineering (all prerequisites are available) or at another regionally accredited institution.
+A grade of B– or better must have been earned in each of the prerequisite courses.

 - You may submit a detailed résumé if you would like your academic and professional background to be considered.